MilanGrujicic/The_Crypt/README.md

-# SHA3-512_HASH_CRACKER
+# The Crypt

 ## Description
-A tool that reverses sha3-512 hases into plain text.
+A tool that decrypts hashes into plain text.

 ## Prerequisites
 - Python 3.10.12;